tbaschak/blog-sources/_posts/2013-01-27-building-an-openbsd-bgp-looking-glass.markdown

 - BGP
 - System Administration
 ---
 One of the really handy things that has been included in OpenBSD for quite some while, is a handy shell, and CGI BGP looking glass.
-Rather than copy and paste someone elses blog, I'll just <a href="http://www.knowledgebombs.net/blog/2012/12/13/bgplg-from-scratch.html" target="_blank">link the handy guide I followed</a>.
+Rather than copy and paste someone elses blog, I'll just [link the handy guide I followed](http://www.knowledgebombs.net/blog/2012/12/13/bgplg-from-scratch.html).
 This guide is complete, including explaining why ping/ping6/traceroute/traceroute6 don't work under /var in the chrooted environment.

 <!--more-->